 Installing the application

-Once you have the application’s installer package, simply connect your storage media to the destination computer and open Windows File Explorer.
+Once you have the application’s installer package, connect your storage media to the destination computer and open Windows File Explorer.

-Once the installer has been executed, the installation process should be exactly the same, just as you would experience downloading the file from your browser and running it.
+Once the installer has been executed, the installation process should be the same, just as you would experience downloading the file from your browser and running it.

 Note: Make sure that you have a good antivirus software installed on the computer that downloads the installer package.